-AG5 Impairment recognised on a group basis represent an interim step pending the identification of impairment losses on individual assets in the group of financial assets that are collectively assessed for impairment.
-As soon as information is available that specifically identifies losses on individually impaired assets in a group, those assets are removed from the group.
+AG5 Impairment losses recognised on a group basis represent an interim step pending the identification of impairment losses on individual assets in the group of financial assets that are collectively assessed for impairment.
+As soon as information available that specifically identifies losses on individually impaired assets in a group, those assets are removed from the group.

-AG6 Future cash flows in a group of financial assets that are collectively impairment evaluated for estimated on the basis of historical loss experience for assets with credit risk characteristics similar to those in the group.
-Entities that have no entityspecific loss experience or insufficient experience, use peer group experience for comparable groups of financial assets.
-Historical loss experience is adjusted on the basis of current observable data to reflect the effects of current conditions that did not affect the period on which the historical loss experience is based and to remove the effects of conditions in the historical period that do not exist currently, Estimates of changes in future cash flows reflect and are directionally consistent with changes in related observable data from period to period (such as changes in unemployment rates, property prices, commodity prices, payment status or other factors that are indicative of incurred losses in the group and their magnitude).
-The methodology and assumptions used for estimating future cash flows are reviewed regularly to reduce any
+AG6 Future cash flows in a group of financial assets that are collectively evaluated for impairment are estimated on the basis of historical loss experience for assets with credit risk characteristics similar to those in the group.
+Entities that entity-specific have loss experience or insufficient experience, use peer group experience for comparable groups of financial assets.
+Historical loss experience is adjusted on the basis of current observable data to reflect the effects of current conditions that did not affect the period on which the historical loss experience is based and to remove the effects of conditions in the historical period that do not exist currently.
+Estimates of changes in future cash flows reflect and are directionally consistent with changes in related observable data from period to period (such as changes in unemployment rates, property prices, commodity prices, payment status or other factors that are indicative of incurred losses in the group and their magnitude).
+The methodology and assumptions used for estimating future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.